 Along with cannabinoids and flavonoids, terpenes form the three main categories of compounds found in cannabis plants.

 You may not have heard this term before, but you have probably come across terpenes frequently as part of your daily life.
 Just like cannabinoids, there are a variety of different terpenes with a range of fragrances, including citrus, lavender, pine, and more.

 They add flavour and aroma to plants, and may have other beneficial properties.

 To date, scientists have discovered more than 20,000 different types of terpenes, with over 100 of these being found in the cannabis plant.
-There is also some evidence that terpenes may contribute to the entourage effect in CBD products – which we’ll look at in more detail later in this article.
+There is also some evidence that terpenes may contribute to the entourage effect in CBD products.

 In this post, we’ll take a deep dive into this often overlooked but important group of compounds, their role in cannabis plants, and how they work.

 But let’s start with the basics: What are terpenes?